CGT Entrepreneurs’ Relief Explained

 £5million for gains from 23 June 2010 to 5 April 2011

 £10million for gains from 6 April 2011.

-Where a material disposal relates to a sale of shares or a partnership share, the person disposing is also able to claim relief against any gains on the disposal of an asset used in the business.
+Where material disposal relates to a sale of shares or a partnership share, the person disposing of is also able to claim relief against any gains on the disposal of an asset used in the business.
 This later disposal can happen within 3 years of the original disposal.
-The relief is restricted if rent is charged on the property.
+The relief is restricted if the rent is charged on the property.

 How We Can Help You